chitrada/AgileTechinicalCoaching/Coaching CheatSheet.md

 3) engagement
   - quiet = bad
   - head orientation (should be looking at the tv/projector)
-  - laptops , smart-phones = bad
+  - laptops , reading smart gadgets(phones,watches) books etc = bad
   - movement = encreased focus (make people stand up and rotate around the table)
   - across the table = louder
   - is the navigator navigating (good) is the driver thinking (bad)?